 Limit your activity to short walks.
 Gradually increase your pace and distance as you feel able.

 Avoid strenuous activities, such as mowing the lawn, using a vacuum cleaner, or playing sports.

 Don’t lift anything heavier than 10 pounds for 4 weeks.

-Don’t drive until you are free of pain and no longer taking opioid pain medications.
-This may take 2–4 weeks.
+Don’t drive until you are free of pain and no longer taking opioid pain medicine.
+This may take 2 to 4 weeks.

 Eat a healthy, well-balanced diet.